 Sources: California Secretary of State, California Franchise Tax Board

 Note: These calculations assume the company operates below state-specific tax thresholds and maintains minimal physical presence in the state of incorporation.
-Professional services costs vary significantly based on complexity and provider.
+Professional services costs vary significantly and should be factored into your decision.

 International Company Decision Matrix